Koverse/example-projects/airflow/README.md

 `docker build -t koverse/airflow .`

-The airflow-init command only needs to be run once, this will generate the database migrations neccessary to use airflow `docker-compose up airflow-init`
+The airflow-init command only needs to be run once, this will generate the database migrations neccessary to use airflow.

+`docker-compose up airflow-init`

 ### Run airflow